YogiBear52/Standards/Methodology/Dev/DevelopmentCicle/PiplineGate.md

 # Development Pipeline

-Every project has to have an automated pipeline.
-It starts when we make a Pull-Request and ends if the tests of our projects failed or the when the it fully deployed to our Production env and everything works just fine.
+Every project must have an automated pipeline.
+It triggers on a Pull-Request and ends if the tests of our projects failed or when the it fully deployed to our Production env and everything works just fine.

 Its important to remember this pipeline is going to be our only way to ensure our product quality.
 Neglecting this pipeline will directly effect our production env quality.

-Automate everything needed for the Quality Assurance of the app.
-A Manual step which is not automated and not included in this pipeline is sentenced to die sooner or later, it's just not relevant any more to the modern development circle rhythm.
+Automate everything needed for the Quality Assurance of the app. _Manual steps_ which are not automated and not included in this pipeline, are _sentenced to die_ sooner or later, it's just not relevant any more to the modern development circle rhythm.

 This is a summary of how a pipeline should look like: